 If the prospect is a LinkedIn Connection, you can view:

 If the prospect isn’t a Connection, you can view only:

 In terms of direct messages, unless you have a Premium account – in which case you can send InMails to anyone, you can only send inbox messages to your connections.

 There’s a small loophole: if you and the target prospect are both members of a certain LinkedIn Group, you can actually send them a direct message.
 Search for the person in the Members section of the Group, and LinkedIn will give you the option of sending him or her a message.

 No Luck?
 Give Twitter a Shot

 Yes, this one’s pretty obvious.
 Although many of us still live in our email inbox, sometimes, it’s actually easier to get someone’s attention on Twitter instead.
 As with LinkedIn, the trick is not to start selling right off the bat.
-Start by following the prospect’s Twitter handle, or even better – create a Twitter List specifically for prospecting, and start engaging when a relevant tweet appear.
+Start by following the prospect’s Twitter handle, or even better – create a Twitter List specifically for prospecting, and start engaging when a relevant tweet appears.